Flashback (1990 film)

 Flashback is a 1990 American adventure comedy film starring Dennis Hopper, Kiefer Sutherland, and Carol Kane.
 The film is written by David Loughery and directed by Franco Amurri.

-Synopsis
+Plot

-Huey Walker (Dennis Hopper) is a hippie and a former New Left radical (in the vein of Abbie Hoffman) who has been on the run from the law for 20 years for something he did not do: disconnecting Spiro Agnew's train car in Spokane, Washington.
-John Buckner (Kiefer Sutherland) is an FBI agent who is set to transport Walker back to Spokane for trial.
+Huey Walker is a hippie and a former New Left radical (in the vein of Abbie Hoffman) who has been on the run from the law for 20 years for something he did not do: disconnecting Spiro Agnew's train car in Spokane, Washington.
+John Buckner is an FBI agent who is set to transport Walker back to Spokane for trial.
 Their journey forces them to cross paths with a corrupt Sheriff Hightower and the two end up fleeing for their lives.
 As the story progresses, it is revealed that Buckner was raised on a communal farm and that his given name is Free.
 As Buckner learns to reconcile his past with his present, Walker does as well.